 Book History Online (BHO) is the international bibliography in the field of book and library history.
 It provides a comprehensive survey of all scholarly publications written from a historical perspective.
 Included are monographs, articles and reviews dealing with the history of the printed book, its arts, crafts, techniques and equipment, its economic, social and cultural environment, as well as its production, distribution, preservation and description.
 BHO is published in partnership with the University of St Andrews and the Society for the History of Authorship, Reading, and Publishing (SHARP).

-Subscriptions: see Brill.comEdited by: Edited by: C.H.
+Subscriptions: see Brill.comEdited by: C.H.
 Bleaney, S. Sinclair and P. García Suárez

 Index Islamicus Online is THE international classified bibliography of publications in European languages on all aspects of Islam and the Muslim world.
 Rightly described as ‘an indispensable tool for libraries, graduates and undergraduates alike.
 The Index Islamicus Online provides the reader with an effective overview of what has been published on a given subject in the field of Islamic Studies in its broadest sense.